TP-Link Kasa No Cooling Call Output or Open Y Circuit

 • Fuse check: Inspect the low-voltage fuse on the furnace/air handler board and replace if blown after checking for shorts.

 • Technician test: A technician can jumper R to Y at the furnace board to see if the outdoor unit starts.
-If it does, but not via thermostat, replace the thermostat.
+If it does, but not via the thermostat, replace the thermostat.

 Advertisements